Securities Lending: How Investors Use a Stock Loan for Short Selling

 Stock loans involve the lending of stock shares, registered in the name of a brokerage firm and owned by various clients, to someone who must deliver these shares to complete a short sale.
 These loans of stock earn interest for the firm doing the lending.

 The effective cost of funds to the brokerage on the shares loaned out is zero because clients are not paid interest for depositing their shares with the firm.
-For this reason, stock loan departments tend to be extremely profitable, although many brokerages do pay out a portion of the profits back to the owners of the stock.
+For this reason, stock loan departments tend to be hugely profitable, although many brokerages do pay out a portion of the profits back to the owners of the stock.

 Eventually, the investor, or borrower of stock, will purchase the shares in question and deliver them back to the firm that made the loan to close out the short sale transaction.
-Brokerages do not typically specify any time limit to close out a short sale transaction, although they can request a return of the stock at any time with minimal notice, whether it causes a gain or loss on the investor's trade.
+Brokerages do not typically specify any time limit to close out a quick sale transaction, although they can request a return of the stock at any time with minimal notice, whether it causes a gain or loss on the investor's trade.